LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-29-File_System_Storage_in_ASP.NET_MVC.md

 return true;
 ```

 This code simply uploads the file to a relative filepath: `wwwroot/Uploads` in our current directory.
 In production you would normally save the files outside the application tree.
-Lastly the UploadFile method tells our controller to advise the user the files uploaded with the `return true` statement.
+Lastly the UploadFile method tells our controller to send a HTTP request to advise the user the files were uploaded by a `return true` statement.

-Our Get ContentType method is the next to analyse as it gets called in our UploadFile method.
+Our GetContentType method is the next to analyse as it gets called in our UploadFile method.
 If you go to the GetContentType method, you will see how we analyse for valid extensions.

 ```csharp
 /// <summary>